Pieshka/minibox-pppoe-annihilator/README.md

 Before we start working with the repository, we need to download all git submodules (that is why it is best to clone the Minibox repo rather than download zip/tar), which can be done with the command `git submodule update --init`.
 Then, using the appropriate scripts, we call individual functions:

-- `busybox-menuconfig.sh` - opens the Busybox configuration menu for the currently selected configuration profile
 - `clear_build.sh` - completely clears Buildroot and restores it to its original state
-- `linux-menuconfig.sh` - opens the Linux kernel configuration menu for the currently selected configuration profile
-- `menuconfig.sh` - opens the Buildroot configuration menu for the currently selected configuration profile
+- `menuconfig.sh [type]` - opens the configuration menu for the selected package.
+Available options are: `linux`, `busybox`, `uboot`.
+If no parameter is specified, the Buildroot configuration menu will be opened
 - `rebuild_and_install_external_packages.sh` - recompiles all external packages
-- `save_busybox_linux_config.sh` - saves the Busybox and Linux kernel configuration permanently (outside the Buildroot directory)
+- `save_package_config.sh` - saves the Busybox, Linux kernel and U-Boot configuration permanently (outside the Buildroot directory)
 - `save_defconfig.sh <configuration name>` - saves the Buildroot configuration profile permanently (outside the Buildroot directory)
 - `set_defconfig.sh <configuration name>` - changes the currently selected Buildroot configuration profile